palkerecsenyi/grammarer/README.md

 ![Grammarer in custom colours](https://image.ibb.co/heAEi8/frame_chrome_mac_1.png)

 # Get started
 Grammarer is extremely simple to set up, but you'll need some basic knowledge of JavaScript and the command line, as well as a server to run it on.
+You'll also need to be relatively experienced with MongoDB as you will need to be handling Mongo queries to add grammar/vocab lists.

 1. First, make sure **NodeJS is installed**.
 You can try by running `node -v` in a command line.
 It should return something similar to `v8.9.4`.
 If not, visit [the NodeJS download page](https://nodejs.org/en/download/) and download it.
 It comes pre-packaged with NPM, which is also required for running Grammarer.